 1.1 It is our school policy that all children wear school uniform when attending school, or when participating in a school-organised event outside normal school hours.
-We provide a complete list of the items needed for school uniform in our school prospectus.
+We provide a complete list of the items needed for school uniform on our website.